david-sauvage/effective-java-summary/README.md

 This won't compile because we aren't overriding the Object.equals method.
 We are overloading it !
 The annotation allows the compiler to warn us of this mistake.
 That's why @Override is really important !
 **/
 ```

+__Item 41 : Marker interfaces__

+A marker interface is an interface that contains no method declaration.
+It only "marks" a class that implements this interface.
+One common example in the JDK is Serializable.
+Using marker interface results in compile type checking.